andizq/pcafactory/README.rst

 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.3822718.svg
    :target: https://doi.org/10.5281/zenodo.3822718

-The **pcafactory** facilitates the extraction of non-thermal kinematical signatures from the cold interstellar medium (ISM) via molecular line emission.
+The **pcafactory** facilitates the extraction of non-thermal kinematical signatures in the cold interstellar medium via molecular line emission.
-To do so, the **pcafactory** collects features from TurbuStat, sf3dmodels and astrodendro in order to retrieve velocity pseudo-structure functions using principal component analysis (and full radiative transfer with LIME for gas simulations).
+To do so, the **pcafactory** collects features from TurbuStat, sf3dmodels and astrodendro in order to retrieve velocity structure functions using principal component analysis (and full radiative transfer with LIME for gas simulations).

 The PCAFACTORY package is presented in the Paper II of the Cloud Factory series.
 Please refer to that work if this package is useful for your research.